T-count optimization and Reed-Muller codes

 We build on previous work by Amy, Maslov and Mosca on the reduction of $T$ gates in quantum circuits.
-In \cite{ammr13} it was shown that unitaries implementable over $\CNOT$ and $T$ gates may be described in the computational basis as a bit-wise (linear) permutation together with a phase rotation that is an $8$th root of unity to a power given by a pseudo-Boolean function of the input bits.
-This function, called the circuit's \emph{phase polynomial}, was shown to be expressible as a sum of linear Boolean functions, the multiplicity of each function giving the power of the $T$ gate required to produce the term.
-This idea was later used in \cite{amm14} to optimize both $T$-count and $T$-depth -- the number of stages of parallel $T$-gates in a circuit -- by computing a circuit's phase polynomial, simplifying it, then synthesizing a new circuit from the polynomial with maximally parallelized $T$ gates.
+In \cite{ammr13} it was shown that unitaries implementable over $\CNOT$ and $T$ gates may be described as a (linear) permutation together with a phase rotation that is an $8$th root of unity given by a pseudo-Boolean function of the input bits in the computational basis.
+This function, called the circuit's \emph{phase polynomial}, was shown to be expressible as a weighted sum of linear Boolean functions, each function corresponding to the application of a $T$ gate to a power given by its weight.
+This idea was later used in \cite{amm14} to optimize both $T$-count and $T$-depth -- the minimal number of stages of parallel $T$-gates in a circuit -- by computing a circuit's phase polynomial, simplifying it, then synthesizing a new circuit from the polynomial with maximally parallelized $T$ gates.
 While their benchmarks showed significant reduction of $T$ gates, it was noted that this approach was not optimal, as it was shown that there exist distinct phase polynomials that give rise to the same unitary.
 In particular, it was observed that for all $x_1,x_2,x_3,x_4\in\F$, where $\F^n\rightarrow\F$ is the space of all $n$-bit linear Boolean functions.
 It was left as an open question as to whether there exist other such identities, and whether such identities can be used to further reduce instances of $T$ gates.